 Patients are not the only sufferers of whinorrhea.
 It has been known to strike members of the health care team; usually because of relentless stress or by association.
 Although whinorrhea is not contagious, it has been noted to be somewhat ‘catching’.
 Dealing with a whiner causes stress, increasing the nurse’s susceptibility to whinorrhea.

-The official documentation shows that there are several interventions that can be utilized to minimize the symptoms of Whinorrhea for the patient suffering from Whinorrhea.
+The official documentation shows that there are several interventions that can be utilized to minimize the symptoms for the patient suffering from Whinorrhea.
 However, the documentation does not disclose how to control the spread and this serious disorder to the healthcare professional.

 In 1988, nursing researcher Ima Angel did a comprehensive study of those effects.
 The following are a few of her conclusions: whiners take 150% longer to heal than non-whiners, use 100% to 200% more pain meds and are 5 times more likely to develop complications.
 These and other undisputed statistics spurred the AMA into approval.
 In November 1989, the FDA approved the use of AWF in the hospital setting.

-Next week I will be discussing some of the Nursing Interventions that you can utilize for the co-worker that is suffering from Whinorrhea.
+Looking for Nursing Interventions that you can utilize for the co-worker that is suffering from Whinorrhea.
 In the meantime, find out more about this ailment by visiting The Journal of Nursing Jocularity.

 - Top 5 Tips For Dealing With Difficult Patients While Travel Nursing